durian/superslew/README.md

 - Shows a dialog box in the lower right corner when enabled, showing the joystick input values, altitude, and geographical position.
-In orientation mode, the psi, phi and theta values are shown instead of the geographical location.
+In orientation mode, the psi (heading), phi (roll) and theta (pitch) values are shown instead of the geographical location.

 - Defines a custom command called `durian/superslew/toggle` which can be bound to a key or joystick button.